Twenty-Four Amazon Selling Tips, Learn How to Sell on Amazon

 11. Solicit Seller Feedback and Product Reviews – Typically only 1% of Amazon buyers leave seller feedback, and even fewer fill out product reviews.
 So most sellers use an automated service to boost these results.
 Amazon now has very strict rules related to soliciting seller feedback and product reviews.
 It is important you use a service that follows these policies, or Amazon may shut down your account.

-According to Amazon, high percentage seller feedback can increase the percent of time you spend in the buy box, and positive product reviews can increase sales on those items by over 15%.
+According to Amazon, high percentage seller feedback can increase the percentage of time you spend in the buy box, and positive product reviews can increase sales on those items by over 15%.

 My favorite service for doing this is Kilby.
 Since transferring my business to Kilby, my seller feedback and product reviews have increased dramatically, Importantly, they follow and comply with all of Amazons feedback and product review policies.